erobertson7/NEEProject/README.md

 ## Week Two

 - Ella: Merged Files on 4/13.
 Made checklist on 4/17.
+Added Min/Max functionality on 4/18.
 - Nancy: Made Corrections to Merged files 4/15-4/16, currently working on my end

+## Week Three

 ## Plans for the week: